Configuration

 collect_static_files: true

-Supported common fields
+Supported config fields

 • source_code_url: Git repository URL cloned on deploy.